gitthedroid/JAMUS/README.md

-Homework for SimpleEQ Lesson by MatKat C++
+Homework for the SimpleEQ Lesson by matkatmusic/SimpleEQ